The DevOps engineer's handbook The DevOps engineer's handbook

 • Security team members

-If you use the metrics to assess software developers, you’ll take your team back to skill-based silos where they have conflicting goals.
+If you use the metrics to assess software developers, you’ll take your team back to skill-based silos where they optimize for their own outcomes.
+That may conflict with the organization’s goals.

 DORA metric summary